zchee/golang-wiki/Modules.md

 However, note that using path@version syntax such as `go get example.com/cmd@v1.2.3` is not supported when running outside of a module, where the current error is: `go: cannot use path@version syntax in GOPATH mode`

 The primary issue is that modules are currently opt-in, and a full solution will likely wait until GO111MODULE=on becomes the default behavior.
-See [#24250](https://github.com/golang/go/issues/24250#issuecomment-377553022) for more discussion.
+See [#24250](https://github.com/golang/go/issues/24250#issuecomment-377553022) for more discussion, including this comment from there:

+> This isn't blocking Go 1.11.
+The main reason being that if GO111MODULE=auto (the default) then we can't reasonably do anything with modules when outside a go.mod tree.
+That's the opt-in.
+And inside a go.mod tree this already works.

 If you want to use a `go.mod` to track globally installed tools, one perhaps less common approach could be to create a module specifically for tracking installed tools as described [here](https://github.com/golang/go/issues/26591#issuecomment-410280544) and then run `go get example.com/cmd` from within that module.